arachnetech/homebridge-mqttthing/README.md

 If `topics.setHSV` is populated, a combined value is used and any individual brightness, hue and saturation topics are ignored.
 On/off is sent with `setOn` if configured, or by setting V to 0 when off.

 If `topics.setRGB` is populated, a combined value is used in the format red,green,blue (ranging from 0-255).
 On/off may be sent with `setOn`; brightness, hue and saturation topics are ignored.
+If `topics.setWhite` is also populated, the white level is extracted and sent separately to the combined RGB value.

 If `topics.setRGBW` is populated, a combined value is used in the format red,green,blue,white (ranging from 0-255).
 On/off may be set with `setOn`; brightness, hue and saturation topics are ignored.